 The fair values of the Company's marketable securities are based on prices obtained from independent pricing sources.
-Consistent with the fair value hierarchy described above, securities with validated quotes from pricing services are reflected within Level 2, as they are primarily based on observable pricing for similar assets or other market observable inputs.
+Consistent with the fair value hierarchy described in Note 2, Summary of Significant Accounting Policies, securities with validated quotes from pricing services are reflected within Level 2, as they are primarily based on observable pricing for similar assets or other market observable inputs.
 Typical inputs used by these pricing services include, but are not limited to, reported trades, benchmark yields, issuer spreads, bids, offers or estimates of cash flow, prepayment spreads and default rates.

-The following tables summarize the Company's money market funds and marketable securities as of June 30, 2019 and December 31, 2018.
+The following tables summarize the Company's money market funds and marketable securities as of September 30, 2019 and December 31, 2018.